Universal Weak Semistable Reduction

-\begin{proof} We try to mimic the proof of the toric case \ref{thm:maintoric}.
+\begin{proof} We adapt the proof of the toric case \ref{theorem:maintoric}.
 The question is local on $S$, so we may assume that $C(S)$ is a single cone $\kappa$.
 We take two vectors $w,w'$ in $\kappa$ for which $N_0(w)=N_0(w')$, and try to show that we have $N_0(tw+(1-t)w')=N_0(w)$ for all $t \in [0,1]$.
-As above, we may assume that this condition fails for some $t$ and derive a contradiction, and even take for $t$ the minimal element of $[0,1]$ for which the condition fails (note that the condition can only fail in a closed subset of $[0,1]$).
-So we may replace $\kappa$ by the interval $[w,w']$, and $C(X)$ by its fiber over $[w,w']$, which we will denote by $C(X)_{[w,w']}$.
+As above, we may assume that this condition fails for some $t$ and derive a contradiction, and even take for $t$ the minimal element of $[0,1]$ for which the condition fails.
+So we may replace $\kappa$ by the interval $[w,w']$, and $C(X)$ by its fiber over $[w,w']$, which we will denote by $C(X)$ as well for simplicity.
 Put $w''=tw+(1-t)w'$.
-As in the toric proof, we can choose an element in $N_0(w'')-N_0(w)$, which corresponds to a vertex $v''$ in $C(X)_{[w,w']}$.
-The key step in the toric proof is that the star of $v''$ in $C(X)_{[w,w']}$ intersects the fiber of $[w,w'')$ in $C(X)$, which follows from the properness of the map.
-This statement is not clear in the toroidal situation, but we claim it is nevertheless still correct.
+As above, we can choose an element in $N_0(w'')-N_0(w)$, which corresponds to a vertex $v''$ in $C(X)$.
+The key step in the toric proof is that the star of $v''$ in $C(X)$ intersects the fiber of $C(X)$ over $[w,w'')$, which follows from the properness of the map.
+This statement is not immediately clear in the toroidal situation, but we claim it is nevertheless still correct.
 To see this, pick a family of maps

 corresponding to the interval $[w,w']$ in $\kappa$, and a lift